Couch Park: Playground

+Dog park

-The park features a basketball court, an off-leash area for dogs, paved paths, a playground and public restrooms.
+The park features an un-fenced off-leash dog park.
+The dog park area is used for concerts in the summer.

+Couch Park was included in the book A Bark in the Park: The 45 Best Places to Hike with Your Dog in the Portland, Oregon Region (2005).

+Trees

 As of 2010 more than one hundred trees representing dozens of tree types exist in the park, including birch, cedar, elm, fir, maple, pine, various fruit trees and others.
 European white birch and English are the most abundant species in the park.
-Couch Park was included in the book A Bark in the Park: The 45 Best Places to Hike with Your Dog in the Portland, Oregon Region (2005).